Reading in Progress

 Man Created Castles in the air and lived in them

 When I first stumbled into Yuval Harari's presentation about man creating fiction from thin air and then lives his life according to the dictates of that fiction, I was hooked.
 I began to see the world in a different way.
-It was through this template that I perceived how the world is controlled - from big governments to even Book Review Alliance.
+It was through this template that I perceived how the world is controlled - from big governments to even Yoga Alliance.
 Thanks to Marky, I finally, I get to read his book.

 Part A: The Cognitive Revolution